 These works explore the lives and writings of those, East and West, who advocate for the key role of experiences in the natural world to being fully human.

 Earth Wisdom: John Muir, Accidental Taoist, Charts Humanity's Only Future on a Changing Planet.
 (CreateSpace, 2016) Muir's wilderness adventures are recounted, featuring not just his well-known Sierra Nevada days but his often-overlooked thousand-mile walk to the Gulf of Mexico and his Alaska glacier escapades.
 Always Muir confided his personal views in his ever-present journal, which is here considered in depth.
 A "hidden Muir" emerges from the journals, one which replaces the West's anthropocentric worldview with a radical Gaiacentric one.
 Muir's "earth wisdom" offers us a path to becoming whole and enlivened by connecting with our roots in the natural world.
 The new worldview also offers humanity a firm basis for dealing with the existential challenge of climate change.
-Check out a radio interview of Earth Wisdom (scrolling down to the Feb.
-21, 2017 program).
+Check out a radio interview of Earth Wisdom.
 Reviews.
 Read the Introduction.
-To order.

 These sequels give us further mysteries and adventures of much-loved characters.

 The Death of Mycroft: Sherlock Holmes and the Secret History of D-Day.
 (CreateSpace, 2017) An 89-year-old Holmes travels to London in May of 1944 in response to a telegram from his brother Mycroft, only to find Mycroft dead.
 Clues suggest his brother was murdered, and that Mycroft's group planning the D-Day invasion has been infiltrated by a Nazi spy.
 Holmes sets off to find and fool the spy, in the company of Watson's grandson and the beautiful Isadora Klein from The Three Gables.
 Soon Holmes is plotting with Winston Churchill, being smuggled into occupied France for a fateful game of boules, and then revisiting the sites of his most famous cases to avert a tragedy on the morning of June 6, 1944.
 First 2 chapters.
-To order.
+Check out a radio interview of The Death of Mycroft.

 The Asia Trilogy: Modern Asia Emerges